mtazzari/galario/docs/install.rst

     .. code-block:: bash

-        make && sudo make install
+        make && make install

-    If you have no sudo rights, see the :ref:`instructions below <install_details>` to specify an installation path.
+    If the installation fails due to permission problems, you either have to use `sudo make install`, or see the :ref:`instructions below <install_details>` to specify an alternate installation path.

 ..
 CC="/path/to/gcc" CXX="/path/to/g++" cmake -DCMAKE_PREFIX_PATH="${FFTW_HOME};${CONDA_PREFIX}" ../ && make all
        ..